superbuilders/qti-assessment-item-generator/README.md

 import * as logger from "@superbuilders/slog";
 import { generateFromEnvelope } from "@superbuilders/qti-assessment-item-generator/structured";
 import { compile } from "@superbuilders/qti-assessment-item-generator/compiler";
-import type { AiContextEnvelope, RasterImagePayload } from "@superbuilders/qti-assessment-item-generator/structured/types";
+import { widgetCollections } from "@superbuilders/qti-assessment-item-generator/widgets/collections";

 // ---
 // In an offline pipeline, you load all assets from a local, trusted source.
 // ---

 const openai = new OpenAI({ apiKey: process.env.OPENAI_API_KEY! });
+const WIDGETS = widgetCollections["fourth-grade-math"]; // Choose a collection

 // 1.
 Load primary HTML and supplementary SVG content from disk. const html = await fs.readFile("/abs/path/to/item.html", "utf8");